josephworks/josephworks.github.io/CONTRIBUTE.md

 ||||||| You are here!     |                         |                       |                             |                       |                       |                             |                                      |
 ------
 # Ways to contribute:
+There are multiple ways to contribute.
+Contributing helps us make better repositories and projects!
+You do not have to contribute.
+If you use our code often then we recomend that you contribute!
+We also will except money contributions/donations
+If you like what we are working on and heavily rely on it than a money donation will help us improve what you like!

 # Through Discord:
 Join our discord or direct message me.